Questions and Answers on ModWood

 Is ModWood guaranteed?

-ModWood Technologies P/L offers a limited ten-year Residential and seven-year Commercial warranty.
+ModWood Technologies P/L offers a limited ten -year Residential and seven-year Commercial warranty for Natural Grain Collection.

 Please visit our Terms & Conditions page on the website.